 Average reader rating on TripAdvisor: 4.0/5 “Very Good”

 Average reader rating on Hotels.com: 8.2/10 “Very Good”

-The Iberosar Cozumel is not what I think of when I think of old-school Cozumel diving, but it has become a very popular, full-on all-inclusive resort option for scuba divers that really like the big resort experience in Cozumel.
+The Iberostar Cozumel AI Resort is not what I think of when I think of old-school Cozumel diving, but it has become a very popular, full-on all-inclusive resort option for scuba divers that really like the experience of a big all-inclusive resort in Cozumel.

-Situated much farther south, the Iberostar is several miles away from downtown San Miguel, but has several restaurants, evening entertainment, and amenities on-site, including a dive operation.
+Situated much farther south, the Iberostar Cozumel is several miles away from downtown San Miguel, but has several restaurants, evening entertainment, and amenities on-site, including a busy dive operation.

-People who love the Iberostar for diving frequently mention that they love the proximity to the southernmost dive sites in the national marine park, and therefore shorter boat trips and the ease of returning to shore in between dives, or after the dive day is over.
+People who love the Iberostar Cozumel all inclusive resort for diving vacations frequently mention that they love the proximity to the southernmost dive sites in the national marine park, and therefore shorter boat trips and the ease of returning to shore in between dives, or after the dive day is over.

 There are some on social media who report that the dive boats here are large and can sometimes be overcrowded.
 Several commenters pointed out that divers are sometimes kept to a specific bottom-time, rather than being allowed to dive their tank.

-To be clear, for me, that’s strictly hearsay at this point, as I’ve never had the pleasure to dive from Iberostar.
+To be clear, for me, that’s strictly hearsay at this point, as I’ve never had the pleasure to dive from Iberostar Cozumel.

 Just be sure to review your diving expectations (i.e. boats, group sizes, the experience level of the dive guides, etc.) with the hotel’s dive-sales staff when you’re making your decision.